VeriSnip/VeriSnip-Tool/README.md

 ## MyVT-Overview
 My Verilog Template is a project that I will be working on my free time.
 The project aim is to compile and elaborate Verilog modules.
-The Verilog cores are written in traditional Verilog and might use `include "file" to add automaticaly generated code.
+The Verilog cores are written in traditional Verilog and might use `include "file" to add automatically generated code.

 ### Index
 1. [How to use MyVT](#how-to-use-myvt)